Nick Gillespie

 Nicholas John Gillespie (/gɪˈlɛspi/ ghih-LES-pee; born August 7, 1963) is an American libertarian journalist who was editor-in-chief of Reason magazine from 2000 to 2008 and editor-in-chief of Reason.com and Reason TV from 2008 to 2017.
-Gillespie originally joined Reason's staff in 1993 as an assistant editor and ascended to the top slot in 2000.
+Gillespie joined Reason's staff in 1993 as an assistant editor and ascended to the top slot in 2000.
 As of 2025, he is an editor-at-large at Reason.

-Gillespie has edited one anthology, Choice: The Best of Reason and is known for his media appearances on outlets such as CNN, Fox News, MSNBC, and HBO's Real Time with Bill Maher, where he advocates for libertarian perspectives.
-His work often addresses topics such as free markets, limited government, free speech, and criminal justice reform.
+Gillespie has edited one anthology, Choice: The Best of Reason and has made media appearances on CNN, Fox News, MSNBC, and HBO's Real Time with Bill Maher, where he advocates for libertarian perspectives.
+His work addresses topics such as free markets, limited government, free speech, and criminal justice reform.

 Early life and education

 Gillespie was born in Brooklyn, New York, and grew up in Monmouth County, New Jersey, where he graduated from Mater Dei High School.
 His educational history includes a B.A. in English and psychology from Rutgers University, an M.A. in English from Temple University, and a Ph.D. in English literature from the State University of New York at Buffalo.